MPC-SoK/frameworks/scalemamba/README.md

 The root certificate is called `RootCA` and the individual player certificate names are `Player<i>.crt`.
 We run examples using localhost (`127.0.0.1`) for the IP address.
 We recommend running the computation with real offline and sacrifice data (better tested).
 Certificate config output is in `Data/NetworkingData.txt`.

 `Secret Sharing`: There are several options for sharing schemes.
 We recommend Shamir sharing.
 For our examples, you can choose a modulus that's at least 31 bits (e.g 2147483999).
-The Full Threshold option generates keys insecurely.
-For full details about these options, see their documentation.
+The Full Threshold option allows 2-party computation but generates keys insecurely.
+For full details about these options, see the SCALE-MAMBA documentation.
 Secret sharing config output is in `Data/SharingData.txt`.

 `Conversion circuit`: For our small prime examples, you don't need to do this manually.
 See their documentation for more details about this option.